From the intriguing to the downright bizarre, these museums in Budapest add spice to any travel itinerary

 Budapest may be known for its thermal baths and historic castles, but it’s actually home to more museums than both of those combined.
 From art and history to nature and folk culture, there’s much to discover across the city, so we’ve selected the best alternative museums in Budapest.
 From the Ludwig Museum of Contemporary Art and the Museum of Ethnography to the Semmelweis Medical History Museum with its curious shrunken head, here’s our pick of places guaranteed to inspire and intrigue on your next trip.

 Instead of visiting the traditionalist Hungarian National Gallery, get a dose of modernity at the Ludwig Museum of Contemporary Art.
-The eclectic space showcases the country’s most intriguing collection of international contemporary artworks, aging no more than 50 years.
+The eclectic space showcases the country’s most intriguing collection of international contemporary artworks, ageing no more than 50 years.
 Whether you’re interested in colourful pop art by the likes of Andy Warhol, the work of Hungarian masters, or pieces by fresh names causing waves in the modern art scene, there’s plenty to discover at this striking museum.

 Delve into a dark part of Hungarian history at the House of Terror.
 Taking over the former headquarters of the Hungarian secret police, the museum remembers the terrible crimes and atrocities carried out by former fascist and communist dictatorships.
 A memorial of sorts to victims who were tortured there, the museum features a number of exhibitions, including haunting reconstructions of prisoner cells.
 It’s not all doom and gloom, however, as the tour ends with the lesson that freedom wins over cruelty.